This is an outdated page.

-On this page, you will find an overview of how the Enterprise Europe Network and the European Union are responding to the war in Ukraine.
-The page will be updated on a regular basis.
+In order to find updated information of how the Enterprise Europe Network and the European Union are responding to the war in Ukraine, please visit this page.

 Enterprise Europe Network, EYE and Cluster support to Ukraine and supply chain disruptions